Hybe's new music label kicks off global audition to incubate BTS wannabes

-SEOUL (THE KOREA HERALD/ASIA NEWS NETWORK) - An independent music label under Hybe, the K-pop powerhouse behind boy band BTS, announced a plan on Wednesday (Dec 1) to hold its first global audition aimed at launching next-generation boy bands and girl groups.
+SEOUL • An independent music label under Hybe, the K-pop powerhouse behind boy band BTS, announced a plan on Wednesday to hold its first global audition aimed at launching next-generation boy bands and girl groups.

 According to All Doors One Room (Ador), anyone born between 2002 and 2010 can apply for the audition from Wednesday to Jan 10, regardless of their nationality and country of residence.